apache/spark/UPDATING.md

 This allows Airflow to work more reliably with some environments (like Azure) by default.

+### `sync-perm` CLI no longer syncs DAG specific permissions by default

+The `sync-perm` CLI command will no longer sync DAG specific permissions by default as they are now being handled during DAG parsing.
+If you need or want the old behavior, you can pass `--include-dags` to have `sync-perm` also sync DAG specific permissions.

 ## Airflow 2.0.1

 ### Permission to view Airflow Configurations has been removed from `User` and `Viewer` role